psopso/esphome_components/components/panasonic_heatpump/README.md

 ![wiring.jpeg](../../prototypes/panasonic_heatpump/wiring.jpeg)

 You may also connect the +5V pin of the heatpump to the +5V pin of the ESP board.
-But for me the current provided by the heatpump was quite unstable so I powered my ESP board through an USB cable.
+But for me the current (mA) provided by the heatpump was quite unstable so I powered my ESP board through an USB cable.

 ### CN-CNT Pinout (from top to bottom)